Earthquake List Christchurch

 Electronic Courts - Practice notes

 Due to the nature and size of documents involved in any earthquake cases that go to trial, earthquake proceedings are ideal to be run as electronic courts.
 This means the common bundle and case book filed is in electronic, instead of hardcopy paper, format.
-If you would like to request an electronic court please seek a direction from the Judge when you first request a trial be allocated.
+If you would like to request an electronic court please seek a direction from the judge when you first request a trial be allocated.

 Information and the requirements of an electronic Court

-Memo & Protocols - Experts
+Memo and Protocols - Experts

 June 2018